RodgerOliver/cyber-security/README.md

 ![The Cyber Security Landscape Diagram](https://raw.githubusercontent.com/RodgerOliver/cyber-security/master/The-Cyber-Security-Landscape-Diagram.jpg)

-Apply security controls to your assets to protect them from threats planned and executed by atackers.
+Apply security controls to your assets to protect them from threats planned and executed by attackers.
 The threats try to exploit vulnerabilities in the security to get access to the assets.

 **Risk** = Vulnerability X Threats X Consequences

-**Threat Landscape or Model** = atackers and threats that are faced.
+**Threat Landscape or Model** = attackers and threats that are faced.

 **Risk Assessments** = select the right security for specific assets.